GianlucaArbo/gatsby-starter-foundation/src/content/pages/index.md

   ctaText: Know more
   ctaLink: /about
 ---
-Gianluca Arbo is a web developer
+Gianluca Arbo is a web developer.